Earning and Using Frequent Flier Miles and Hotel Points

 This headline might be a bit misleading, but only slightly so.
 The use of frequent flyer miles can help individuals who want to get from the US to Europe, Africa, or Asia.
 It can also help people travel from Des Moines to Eugene.

 Every major airline in the United States and other nations has a loyalty program to encourage travelers to use their service.
 The idea is that people will fly with a certain airline to get something free in return.
 That something free is free flights.

-Most domestic carriers will deposit one frequent flyer mile into the account of a patron for every mile flown on that carrier.
+Most domestic carriers will deposit frequent flyer miles into the account of a patron for every dollar spent on that carrier.
 For example, Billy Joe Bob decides he needs to get from Dulles Airport near Washington, DC, to Yeager Airport in Charleston, WV, as quickly as possible.
-The trip takes 227 miles.
-Therefore, Billy Joe Bob would get 227 miles in his frequent flyer account (although some carriers have a minimum of 500 miles per flight segment).
+Most base members of a frequent flyer program would earn something like 5 miles per dollar spent.

 Those travelers who are able to get thousands of miles accumulated are then able to cash them in for free flights, upgrades, or other benefits.
 Most carriers require 25,000 miles for a free flight, so those who rely on flying for their frequent flyer miles might find it hard to reach this total.
 Even these free flights are not exactly free.
 There is a governmental tax that is not avoidable, but it is around $10 on a domestic round-trip flight.

 The best way to earn a free flight is through signup bonuses on airline credit cards.
 25,000 to 50,000 miles are common bonuses for opening up a new card and meeting a minimum spending requirement.
 Free flights to North America, Central America, Hawaii, or the Caribbean might be within easy reach in this instance.
 Of course, it is important to remember to pay of the credit card each month, because the interest costs will make the "free" flight cost much more in the long run.